LucasDelfino92/morrowindsharp/setup.md

 - Click **Weather Settings**.
 - Set the **Fog range factor** of all weathers to **1,000**.
 - Click **Save**.

+# In-game configuration

+## General adjustments

+We are just about done here.
+It's time to finally run Morrowind.

+- In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **Morrowind**.
+- Click **Run** to run the executable.

+> Always remember to run Morrowind through Mod Organizer 2 to detect the virtual files folder.

+- Once the game has finished loading, click **Options** and click the **Video** tab.
+- The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
+I like to play Morrowind with the slider roughly 40-45% of the way from left to right, making the game look less washed out.
+- Turn the **Real-time Shadows** slider all the way to the left, disabling them.
+Morrowind's shadows are buggy, ugly, and are not worth the performance hit.

 # Onto Morrowind++ Part 2